 The Harriet Jackson Ely Prize was founded in 1995 by a gift from Harriet Jackson Ely.
 The prize is awarded each year to a second-year Master of Divinity student for excellence and promise in theology.

 The R. Lansing Hicks Prize was established in honor of Professor Emeritus of Old Testament R. Lansing Hicks by the Berkeley Divinity School Graduate Society in 1989.
-This prize is awarded to the graduating senior who has done most to benefit the Berkeley community during his/her years in New Haven.
+This prize is awarded to the graduating senior who has done most to benefit the Berkeley community during the student’s years in New Haven.

 The Linda LeSourd Lader Prize, established in 2012 by Linda LeSourd Lader, M.Div.
 2008, is awarded annually to one or more students from the Reformed tradition pursuing ordained ministry who show outstanding promise for leadership.